Fraxinus pennsylvanica velutina (Torr.) G.S.Mill.

 A fairly wind resistant tree, it can be grown as part of a shelterbelt planting[

-Wood - close-grained, rather soft, not strong, fairly heavy.
+The wood is close-grained, rather soft, not strong, fairly heavy.
 Used locally to make axe handles and in the manufacture of wagons[

 The seed is best harvested green - as soon as it is fully developed but before it has fully dried on the tree - and can then be sown immediately in a cold frame[